-- 4.1 The initial Screening report (July 2014) found that the catchment for the River Wye (Inc River Lugg) SAC is within the Parish and the Downton Gorge SAC therefore a full screening assessment is required. - 4.2 For full details of the River Wye's and Downton Gorge attributes which contribute to and define their integrity and vulnerable data see Appendix 1 of the Orleton and Richards Castle Initial Screening Report.
-The Initial Screening Report, July 2013, can be found in Appendix 3 of this HRA report.
-This information made it possible to identify the features of each site which determine site integrity, as well as the specific sensitivities of each site, therefore enabling later analysis of how the potential impacts of the Orleton and Richards Castle Neighbourhood Plan may affect site integrity. - 4.3 The initial options for the NDP were assessed to determine their environmental impact that could affect the River Wye (inc the River Lugg) SAC and the Downton Gorge SAC.
-There were six options put forward the no NDP option was not considered viable for the Parish.
-Options 1, 2, 3, 5 and 6 all proposed ways of incorporating the growth across the parish however as they would all be within the proportional growth targets of the Core strategy they would therefore unlikely to have a significant impact on the SAC. - 4.4 As Orleton and Richards Castle NDP progresses from options onto their NDP policies, the Plan will need to identify ways in which the least effect on the River Wye (inc River Lugg) SAC and Downton Gorge SAC could be achieved, alongside taking forward the preferred option from the consultation from the community.
+- 4.1 The initial Screening report (June 2013) found that the River Wye SAC is located to the north west, and Downton Gorge SAC is located to the north of the parish of Leintwardine therefore a full screening assessment is required. - 4.2 For full details of the River Wye's and Downton Gorge's attributes which contribute to and define their integrity and vulnerable data see Appendix 1 of the Yarpole Group Initial Screening Report.
+The Initial Screening Report, June 2013, can be found in Appendix 3 of this HRA report.
+This information made it possible to identify the features of each site which determine site integrity, as well as the specific sensitivities of each site, therefore enabling later analysis of how the potential impacts of the Yarpole Group Neighbourhood Plan may affect site integrity. - 4.3 The initial options for the NDP were assessed to determine their environmental impact that could affect the River Wye and Downton Gorge SACs.
+There were ten options put forward, option 1, the no NDP option, was not considered viable for the Parish.
+The remaining options proposed growth in each of the three villages, and covered the option of including a settlement boundary for each village and/or site allocations.
+However they would all be within the proportional growth targets of the Core strategy and are therefore unlikely to have a significant impact on the SACs.
+The site allocations wouldn't have a direct impact on the SACs due to the distance and location from the SACs to the three villages.
+The remaining three options will not have an adverse impact upon either of the two SACs. - 4.4 As Yarpole Group progresses from options onto their NDP policies, the Plan will need to identify ways in which the least effect on the River Wye and Downton Gorge SACs could be achieved, alongside taking forward the preferred option from the consultation from the community.
 A list of the options assessed can be found in Appendix 1, and the Assessment matrix for the options can be found Appendix 2.

-5 Description of the Orleton and Richards Castle Neighbourhood Development Plan
+5 Description of the Yarpole Group Neighbourhood Development Plan

-- 5.1 The Draft Orleton and Richards Castle NDP presents detailed policies for development in the Neighbourhood Area, which is equivalent to the group parish boundary, up to 2031.
-The first part of the Plan introduces the Plan and its preparation and discusses the background of the villages. - 5.2 The NDP then details the vision for the Group Parish over the Plan period and three objectives of how this will be achieved.
-The objectives are: - To develop the built environment in a way that maintains and enhances its distinctiveness and attractiveness whilst catering for the housing needs of all age groups; - (ii) To encourage successful farming and small businesses, where members of the community can find employment; - (iii) To maintain and enhance the natural environment and the local heritage. - 5.3 The NDP also sets out 15 general policies on various topics for the parish and the two villages; this also includes two policies detailing the site allocations for each village:
+- 5.1 The Draft Yarpole NDP presents detailed policies for development in the Neighbourhood Area, which is equivalent to the group parish boundary, up to 2031.
+The first part of the Plan introduces the Plan and its preparation and discusses the background of the village. - 5.2 The NDP then details the vision for the Group Parish over the Plan period and five topic objectives of how this will be achieved.
+The objectives cover the following topics: